-The number of open attractions at Walt Disney World is increasing, and it is impossible to do everything in 1 day.
+Nearly all attractions are now open at Walt Disney World, and it is impossible to do everything in 1 day.
 If time is limited at Walt Disney World, you may need to skip the odd attraction.
 It is better to plan these than miss your must-do attractions.

 Be ready for every type of weather